lindenb/jvarkit/docs/Biostar332826.md

 ```
 Usage: biostar332826 [options] Files
   Options:
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     -d, --delete
-      When found , remove the ID from the list of identifiers.
-Should be
+      When found , remove the ID from the list of identifiers unless it's a
-      faster but don't use it if two variants have the same ID.
+      '.'.
+Should be faster but don't use it if two variants have the same ID.
+      Default: false
+    -f, --filter
+      if not blank soft filter the variants that are NOT in the list.
+If
+      '--inverse' is specified then soft-filter the variants IN the list.
+    --generate-vcf-md5
+      Generate MD5 checksum for VCF output.
       Default: false
     -h, --help
       print help and exit